NPL Site Narrative for Unimatic Manufacturing Corporation

 The Unimatic Manufacturing Corporation facility is a former aluminum die-casting facility located at 25 Sherwood Lane in Fairfield, Essex County, New Jersey.
-The 1.23-acre subject property is immediately surrounded by industrial properties, including the Caldwell Trucking Superfund site to the southeast, and the industrial area is in turn surrounded by commercial areas and residential neighborhoods.
+The 1.23-acre subject property is immediately surrounded by industrial properties, including the Caldwell Trucking Superfund site to the southeast, that are located near commercial areas and residential neighborhoods.

 Unimatic operated at the facility from 1955 until 2001, primarily as an aluminum die-casting facility.
-At its peak in the 1970s, the company operated eight die-casting machines 24 hours per day using lubricating oil which contained polychlorinated biphenyls (PCBs).
-Beginning with the last facility expansion in 1970, large volumes of lubricating oil were sprayed throughout the shop area, to the point where it covered the walls and floor.
-Unimatic washed out the PCB-laden lubricant through floor trenches to the facility wastewater pipes, which subsequently discharged to a tributary of Deepavaal Brook.
-The facility discharged 16,000 to 44,000 gallons per day of contaminated water through the wastewater pipes.
-Poor construction of the pipes allowed the wastewater to leak into the ground at the site, leading to soil and ground water contamination throughout the subject property and beyond the property boundaries.
+Beginning with the last facility expansion in 1970, large volumes of lubricating oil were sprayed on die-casting machines throughout the shop area, covering the walls and floor.
+Unimatic washed out the PCB-laden lubricant through floor trenches into the facility wastewater pipes, which discharged to a tributary of Deepavaal Brook.
+The facility discharged 16,000 to 44,000 gallons per day of contaminated water through the wastewater pipes which leaked on to the ground at the site, contaminating soil and ground water throughout the property and beyond the property boundaries.

-Until 1979, wastewater containing PCBs leaked through the pipes, which led to high levels of PCB contamination in soil and ground water throughout the subject property and beyond the property boundaries.
-The building itself is also infused with PCBs.
+Until 1979, wastewater containing PCBs leaked through the pipes, contaminating soil and ground water throughout the property and beyond the property boundaries.
+The building is also contaminated with PCBs.
 The well water that was used at the site until 1989 contained high levels of volatile organic compounds (VOCs), which are believed to have migrated from the Caldwell Trucking Superfund site.
-Wastewater discharged from the Unimatic facility into the tributary stream was shown to contain high levels of VOCs in the 1980s.
-The effluent also contained petroleum hydrocarbons and oil, and is believed to have contained PCBs.
-Soil at the discharge point is contaminated with PCBs, but the extent of contamination along the surface water migration route has not been investigated and is unknown.
+Wastewater discharged from the Unimatic facility was found to contain high levels of VOCs in the 1980s.
+The wastewater also contained petroleum hydrocarbons and oil, and is believed to have contained PCBs.
+Soil at the discharge point is contaminated with PCBs, but the extent of contamination is unknown.

 Potential Impacts on Surrounding Community/Environment: